How to Get a Georgia Drivers License

 Start Your Learners Permit Process with Georgia Drivers Ed

-If you’re 16 years of age and wondering how to get your Georgia learners permit, your first step is completing a Joshua’s Law drivers ed course.
+If you’re 16 years of age and wondering how to get a Georgia drivers license, your first step is completing a Joshua’s Law drivers ed course.
 Teens 15 to 16 years old are required to complete a 30-hour course approved by the state before applying for their Georgia learners permit.
 Here’s all the information you need in order to get started:

 PHASE 1: Georgia Learners Permit (Class CP)